 Twenty-four of their goals (56%) came in the group stage – only Paris Saint-Germain (25 in 2017-18) have scored more goals in a single group stage campaign.
 Robert Lewandowski scored 15 of their goals in this season, netting 35% of their total in his 10 appearances.

-Because of the Covid-19 pandemic, the competition this season was restructured, and it meant that Bayern only played 11 games.
+Because of the Covid-19 pandemic, the competition this season was restructured to have single-leg quarter and semi-finals, meaning that Bayern only played 11 games.
 Their average goals per game of 3.91 is the most seen by a side in any complete UCL season – had they played the now-standard 13 games that season on the way to their title, they’d have undoubtedly broken the outright goal record in the UCL.

 Real Madrid (2013-14): 41 Goals

-Real Madrid sealed another UEFA Champions League crown in 2013-14, beating Atlético Madrid 4-1 in the final after extra-time.
+Real Madrid sealed their 10th UEFA Champions League crown in 2013-14, achieving ‘La Décima’ by beating Atlético Madrid 4-1 in the final after extra-time.
 Not only were they the first team to score four times in a UCL final since Milan in 1993-94, but they also ended the season with 41 goals – only two teams have netted more in a single Champions League campaign.

 Over half (21) of their goals this season came in the knockout stages – more than they scored in the group stage (20).
 17 of their goals (41%) were scored by Cristiano Ronaldo, who broke the single-season UCL scoring record – their next best scorer (Gareth Bale) only posted six goals, which was 11 fewer than the Portuguese.